1Password/scim-examples/deprecated/README.md

      - Add the name and link to the updated path of the deployment in `/deprecated`
      - Set `Deprecation Date` to be the current date (to be updated at merge time to the date of the merge)
      - Set `Deletion Date` to be approximately three months from the deprecation date (considering weekends, holidays, or other events).
 This may or may not be updated along with the deprecation date at merge time.
+     - Add link to PR, once known, to the `Deprecation PR` column.
    - To the [README in the repository root](../README.md) add:
-     - Suffix the name of the deployment in the list with `**(⚠️ Deprecated)**`.
+     - Prefix the name of the deployment in the list with `**(⚠️ Deprecated)**`.
      - Update the URL of the linked text point to the new path of the deployment in `/deprecated`.
-5. Put your MR up for review and approval.
-In your MR, please include:
+5. Put your PR up for review and approval.
+In your PR, please include:
    - Justification for the deprecation
    - Why updating or improving the deployment method is not possible or practical
    - Suggestions for existing alternatives, if any
    - Use internal tooling to set a reminder for both User Lifecycle Developers and Solutions Architects to delete the deprecated method on it's Deletion Date.

 ### Steps to delete a deprecated deployment method

-Deleting a deprecated deployment that has reached it's Deletion Date will take place through a merge request and must be approved by a 1Password employee.
+Deleting a deprecated deployment that has reached it's Deletion Date will take place through a pull request and must be approved by a 1Password employee.

 1. Open a new branch with a name conforming to `remove/<deployment-method-name>`
 2. On that branch, remove the directories and files associated with that deployment method.
 3. Updated READMEs
    - Remove the deployment method from the [Deprecated deployment method table](README.md#deprecated-deployment-method-list) in `deprecated/README.md`
    - Add the deployment to the [Deleted deployment methods](README.md#deleted-deployment-methods) table.
+   - Add link to the PRs used for the original deprecation, and for deletion (once known), to the appropriate column in table.
    - Remove the deployment method from [README in the repository root](../README.md)
-4. Put your MR up for review and approval.
+4. Put your PR up for review and approval.